We need you! Please register your loved one with us so we can speed up the pace to find a cure for CHD2-related disorders Register Here

 How is CHD2 treated?

 There are no treatments or therapies specific to the CHD2 genetic disorder, but because a majority of individuals diagnosed with a CHD2 disorder have been diagnosed with autism spectrum disorders, intellectual disabilities and/or speech delays, therapies commonly used to treat these clinical features are commonly used to treat individuals with CHD2.
 These therapies include, but are not limited to, speech therapy, occupational therapy, physical therapy, behavioral therapy and psychological and developmental therapy.
-Specialists commonly seen include neurologists, orthopedists, dieticians, special needs dentists, cardiologists, gastroenterologists, geneticists and chiropractors.
+Specialists commonly seen include neurologists, orthopedists, dieticians, special needs dentists, gastroenterologists, geneticists and chiropractors.

 How common is CHD2?